-Unlike other public schools located in the State of Ohio, community schools are not required to follow budgetary provisions set forth in Ohio Revised Code Section 5705, unless specifically provided in their contract with their Sponsor.
+Unlike other public schools located in the State of Ohio, community schools are not required to follow budgetary provisions set forth in Ohio Revised Code Chapter 5705, unless specifically provided in their contract with their Sponsor.
 The contract between ACCA and its sponsor, Tri-County Educational Service Center, does not prescribe a budgetary process for the school.

-E. Cash
+E. Cash and Cash Equivalents

-All monies received by ACCA are deposited in a demand deposit account.
+All monies received by ACCA are deposited in a demand deposit account and recorded on the statement of net assets as "cash and cash equivalents".